davidepolizzi/HRData/README.md

 _Organizational data (Department name, date of engagement (i.e. date of hire), performance data, etc.)
 _Actions (Promotions, hire, etc.)

-Though a few dataset are available on line I thought that it could be usefull to create a syntetic dataset creator.
+Though a few dataset are available on-line I thought that it could be usefull to develop a syntetic dataset creator.

 ## Syntetic HR data creator